 With miles of beautiful beaches, world-renown amusement parks, and gorgeous year-round weather, it comes as no surprise that Florida is one of the best states for people to walk around outside.
 However, not all people on the road look out for pedestrians, and when an accident happens the resulting injuries can be devastating.
-At the Leifer Law Firm, our Deerfield Beach pedestrian accident lawyers have years of experience representing the victims of pedestrian accidents and can help you, too.
+At Leifer & Ramirez, our Deerfield Beach pedestrian accident lawyers have years of experience representing the victims of pedestrian accidents and can help you, too.

 Florida Pedestrian Accident Statistics